-3.6 Communications/Radio Frequencies
+5.4 Communications/Radio Frequencies

 Landlines at the field office and facilities, cell phones and/or truck radios are regularly used for communications.
 As required, additional radios and satellite phones will be resourced and used for communications.

-In an emergency, confirm the use of any area-specific radio channels or special instructions for radio-controlled roads with local personnel.
+In an emergency, confirm the use of any area specific radio channels or special instructions for radio-controlled roads with local personnel.

-3.7 Control Points
+5.5 Control Points

-Control Points are a set of predeveloped response locations and strategies designed to assist the Incident Management Team during the initial phases of a response.
+Control Points are a set of predeveloped response locations and strategies designed to assist the IMT during the initial phases of a response.
 The control point data sheets detail the resources and considerations required to implement the suggested response strategy.

-Control point data sheets are located on Pembina's mapping system, Geocortex and on Pembina's intranet site, The Pipeline.

-For additional strategies and processes, refer to the Corporate Spill Contingency Manual located on Pembina's intranet site, The Pipeline.
+Control Point Data Sheets are located on Pembina's mapping system, Geocortex.
+For additional strategies and processes, refer to the Corporate Spill Contingency Plan located on Pembina's intranet site, The Pipeline.